Ceremonial use of lights: Early Christian uses

 Already they were used at most of the conspicuous functions of the Church.
 Paulinus, bishop of Nola (died 431), describes the altar at the eucharist as crowned with crowded lights, and even mentions the eternal lamp.
 For their use at baptisms we have, among much other evidence, that of Zeno of Verona for the West, and that of Gregory of Nazianzus for the East.
 Their use at funerals is illustrated by Eusebius's description of the burial of Constantine, and Jerome's account of that of Saint Paula.
 At ordinations they were used, as is shown by the 6th canon of the Council of Carthage (398), which decrees that the acolyte is to hand to the newly ordained deacon ceroferarium cum cereo.
 This symbolism was not pagan, i.e. the lamps were not placed in the graves as part of the furniture of the dead; in the Catacombs they are found only in the niches of the galleries and the arcosolia, nor can they have been votive in the sense popularized later.
 Clara coronantur densis altaria lychnis.
 Continuum scyphus est argenteus aptus ad usum.
 Sal, ignis et oleum.
-Cum alii Pontifices lampads cereosque proferrent, alii choras psallentium ducerent..
+Cum alii Pontifices lampadas cereosque proferrent, alii choras psallentium ducerent..